JochimMaene/cofy/README.md

 Alembic integration is built directly into the CLI under the `database` command.

+The following shows the commands available with the `database` CLI command.

 ```bash
 ❯ app database
 Using Litestar app from env: 'app.asgi:create_app'